doughnutsz/CirSAT/README.md

 ## Requirements
 A modern compiler is required to build the libraries.
 Compiled successfully with Clang 6.0.1, Clang 12.0.0, GCC 7.3.0, and GCC 8.2.0.
+More information can be found in the [documentation](https://cirsat.readthedocs.io/en/latest/)

 ## How to Compile
 ```bash